jelix/castor/README.md

 - Plugins can be specific to a content type (HTML, XML, text…), so they produced right content.
 - a system of “meta”: allow the template to expose data to PHP code.
 For example, a "meta" can be a url of a stylesheet to use with the generated content.

+# History

+Castor was formerly known as jTpl and was used in the [Jelix Framework](http://jelix.org) since 2006.
+There was a specific version, "jTpl standalone", existing for years to use jTpl without Jelix, but it was never released as a stable version.

+In 2015, jTpl was completely "extracted" from Jelix (starting to Jelix 1.7), and is now available as a standalone component under the name "Castor", with true stable releases.

 # installation